 What if there is a medical emergency while we are on the Walk?

 Migrant Trail participants are accompanied on the walk by three support vehicles, which leap ahead of our group in 1.5 miles intervals.
 Should an emergency arise, participants can be evacuated from the walk in one of the support vehicles.
 For less minor emergencies, participants can get a ride into town with supporters bringing in our meals or water.

-What time should I schedule my flight home on Sunday?
+What time should I schedule my flight home after the Migrant Trail?

 Participants are expected to return to our orientation location as a group to help unload our trailers and vehicles, clean up equipment, and get our supplies packed up for upcoming years.
 Participants can expect to be finished by 3pm, and we ask that you plan your rides or flights accordingly.

 As some flights (particularly those flying from the west to east coast) do not have options later than 3pm, we understand that this is not always possible.
 Exceptions are made for participants with extenuating circumstances, which we ask to be advised of as soon as possible.

 Party alert!
 There us usually an informal party that is hosted by one of our long-time participants on Sunday evening after the walk.
 While not officially part of the Migrant Trail and not required, we like to let all participants know so they can make travel plans accordingly if they wish to join us.
 It is a lovely and relaxing way to hang out with new friends after a long week together.

 How will I get from the Migrant Trail to the airport for my flight home?

 Rides to the airport for those participants who need them can be arranged by the Organizing Committee.
 Please advise us of these needs at firstname.lastname@example.org so that we can plan accordingly.